(703) 791-9099 | info@alicetrannp.com

 At the end of the visit, you will have a care plan.
 That might include a diagnosis, a medication recommendation, a therapy referral, or a combination.
 The plan is built with you, not handed to you.

 If ADHD is confirmed, your provider discusses treatment options, which typically include medication, behavioral strategies, or both.
+Many adults benefit from a combination approach.
 Alice provides adult ADHD evaluations and can prescribe stimulant medication via telehealth under current Virginia regulations.

 That is exactly the kind of question a psychiatric evaluation is designed to answer, and the honest answer is: it depends.
 Medication is appropriate for some people and not others, and that depends on the severity of your symptoms, how long they have been present, how much they interfere with your life, and whether other approaches have been tried.